-Your fulfillment strategy should complement and support your online sales channels, especially from a technology standpoint.
-Order fulfillment software that already integrates with your ecommerce platform and online marketplaces can help you manage the entire order fulfillment process more efficiently without having to do any developer work.
+Your fulfilment strategy should complement and support your online sales channels, especially from a technology standpoint.
+Order fulfilment software that already integrates with your ecommerce platform and online marketplaces can help you manage the entire parcel fulfilment process more efficiently without having to do any developer work.

-This is especially important if you’re selling across more than one channel; your technology should streamline the order fulfillment process, not complicate it.
+This is especially important if you’re selling across more than one channel.
+Your technology should streamline the order fulfilment process, not complicate it.

-Choosing a fulfillment service with the right inventory management software is also critical.
-You should always have full visibility into inventory quantities on hand across fulfillment locations, as well as a system in place to prevent stockouts.
+Choosing a fulfilment service with the right inventory management software is also critical.
+You should always have full visibility into inventory movement and quantities on hand across fulfilment locations, as well as a system in place to prevent stockouts.